A collection of xrays of fracture of humerus in adult skeleton are being presented and would be updated regularly.

 Image 14 – Xray of Fracture of Distal Humerus

-Xray of 54 years old lady with injury to elbow following a fall, The xray shows intercondylar fracture of distal humerus.
+Xray of 54 years old lady with an injury to elbow following a fall, The xray shows an intercondylar fracture of the distal humerus.

 Image 14 – Xray of Humerus Showing Failed Implant and Non Union of Humerus Fracture

 Xray of 37 years old male with operated fracture humerus with DCP.
 The xray was taken after a year of surgery.